cedricdd/CodinGame/Simple Makefiles/Readme.md

 * Next L lines: The makefile, one line at a time.
 Syntax rules are described above.

 # Output
-*If a circular dependency is detected:*
+* If a circular dependency is detected: ```[Circular dependencies detected]```
-* A single line: [Circular dependencies detected]

-*Otherwise*
+* Otherwise:
-* One line per action executed: The tokens of the action, separated by single spaces, with all built-in macros already expanded.
+	* One line per action executed:> The tokens of the action, separated by single spaces, with all built-in macros already expanded.
 Actions are emitted in build order: a target's prerequisites are fully built before the target itself, and lexicographically smaller names are built first when the dependency graph imposes no further constraint.
 Targets with no action lines produce no output.
-* Final line: [Build complete]
+	* [Build complete]

 # Constraints
 * L <= 1000